dsindex/syntaxnet/README_api.md

 # if you want to export a model trained by the same version of syntaxnet(==tf_model/syntaxnet),
-# set proper path in ../models/context.pbtxt
+# copy trained models to current directory and set proper path in models/context.pbtxt
 # ex) file_pattern: 'OUTPATH/label-map' -> file_pattern: '/path/to/label-map'
-$ cat ../models/context.pbtxt.template | sed "s=OUTPATH=/path/to=" > ../models/context.pbtxt
+$ cat models/context.pbtxt.template | sed "s=OUTPATH=/path/to=" > models/context.pbtxt
-$ bazel-bin/tensorflow_serving/example/parsey_mcparseface --model_dir=../models --export_path=exported
+$ bazel-bin/tensorflow_serving/example/parsey_mcparseface --model_dir=models --export_path=exported

-# modify all path in exported/00000001/assets/context.pbtxt
+# modify all path in exported/00000001/assets/context.pbtxt since those paths are not neccessary.
 # for example,
 # from
 # input {